-Don't assume you're safe because you or your friend use an Apple Macintosh.
-Mac users are targeted less than Windows users, but they are not immune despite what the commercials say.
+Don't assume you're safe because you use an Apple Macintosh or other product.
+Apple users are targeted less than Windows users, but they are not immune to attack despite what Apple enthusiasts might say.
 There are a couple of hundred known trojans that specifically target Macs, and there may be many more.
-Researchers are unable to identify all of them because most Mac users don't run antivirus software, which is how the data is collected.
+Researchers are unable to identify all of them because most Mac users do not realize they need to run antivirus software, which is how the data is collected.
 A particular family of trojans known as "DNS Changers" are the most common ones used to attack Mac machines.
-The only way to really be sure that you're protected against these malicious programs is to run anti-malware software on your Mac.
-In addition, even if a Mac is not infected by a given type of malware, they can and do spread the infections to their friends who use PCs.
-Additionally, Macs that run Windows virtual machines are every bit as vulnerable to all types of malware as PC owners.
+The list of malware targeting Apple products has been growing along with their increasing popularity.
+The only way to really be sure that you're protected against these malicious programs is to run anti-malware software on your Apple.
+In addition, even if an Apple product is not infected by a given type of malware, they can and do spread infections to their friends who use PCs.
+Macintosh computers that run Windows virtual machines are every bit as vulnerable to all types of malware as PC owners.

 Be cautious with email.
 Any email attachment is suspect unless you were expecting it from a specific person.
 Since spammers routinely use fake “sender” addresses, you cannot trust that a message is really from the person who the message claims it’s from.
 Some malware programs, if they get on your computer, raid your address book and send out copies of themselves to everyone in it without you even knowing.
 Unsolicited email (spam) is usually a scam.
 No reputable company sends email spam, so advertisements and warnings sent by senders claiming to be your bank, eBay, PayPal, or any other institution are virtually guaranteed to be fraudulent.
 If you didn’t sign up to receive it, don’t trust it.